 However, international stocks based in less liquid marketplaces can go up and down in a more parabolic manner.
 Ultimately, the specific markets that you can gain access to will depend on the broker that you decide to register with.

 One of the most effective ways to find international stocks is to focus on specific sectors.
 For example, if you are interested in tech stocks, the likes of the US, Japan, and Hong Kong are well worth looking at.

 Crucially, the sectors that you focus on should center on current market conditions.
 For example, the coronavirus pandemic showed us that certain sectors are resilient to wider corrections.
 This includes the likes of tech, e-commerce, online retail, and pharmaceuticals.

 Growth or Dividends

 Some investors in the UK look to focus on international stocks that pay dividends.
-This is especially the case at the moment when you consider how many FTSE shares have either cut or suspended dividends since the pandemic began.
+This is especially the case at the moment when you think how many FTSE shares have either cut or suspended dividends since the pandemic began.

 With that said, it’s also worth adding some growth stocks to your portfolio.
-Although these companies won’t pay dividends, the upside potential in terms of its stock price is going to be much higher.
+Although these companies won’t pay dividends, the upside potential in terms of their stock price is going to be much higher.

 Access to Relevant News

-When you invest in companies based in the UK and US, accessing relevant news about a stock is easy.
+When you invest in companies based in the UK and US, accessing relevant news about a stock is simple.
 In fact, it’s just a case of signing up with a financial news subscription – which will then send you a notification if there is a development on one of your stocks.

-However, when you start buying international stocks listed in regions such as Asia or South America, access to important news stories won’t be as easy.
+However, when you start buying international stocks listed in regions such as Asia or South America, access to important news stories won’t be as straightforward.
 This could be highly problematic if there is a negative news development which you are not made aware of.